1vnx/1vnx/README.md

 <h2>About Me</h2>

 Computer science student, started coding when i was 14yr old, i like to create content and help people.
 Highly interested in hacking and cybersec.
 I was hella inactive on discord (& everywhere basically) till now, im taking coding more seriously starting 2024.

-<h4>i use arch btw</h4>
+<h4>i like coding, nature, money & building pc. i use arch btw</h4>
-<h4>i like coding </> </h4>

 Part-time composer of top quality music.</br>